NZ Diploma in Construction (Level 6)

 -

-Strategise and evaluate tender submissions, payment claims and certificates, contract variations, and time adjustment claims.
+Analyse, plan, monitor and administer construction contracts including evaluation of tender submissions, preparing payment claims and payment certificates, contract variations and time adjustment claims.

 -

-Identify and standardise procurement processes in compliance with legislative requirements and ethical considerations, carry out risk analysis and risk mitigation initiatives, and develop a tender bid proposal for a medium-scale building project.
+Formulate procurement processes that comply with legislative requirements and ethical considerations, conduct risk analysis and risk mitigation, and develop a tender bid proposal for a medium scale construction project.

 Graduates of Quantity Surveying strand will also be able to: